 Originally designed to house artifacts from the Agency and to give employees a place to reflect on past successes and failures, the Museum quickly developed into a priceless collection of the Nation's cryptologic history.
-The Museum opened to the public in December 1993 and quickly became a highlight of the area.
+The Museum opened to the public in December 1993 and immediately became a highlight of the area, being called, "America's Hidden Treasure."

-Being the first and only public museum in the Intelligence Community, the Museum hosts approximately 50,000 visitors annually from all over the country and all over the world, allowing them a peek into the secret world of codemaking and codebreaking.
+Being one of the first public museums in the Intelligence Community, the Museum hosts approximately 70,000 visitors annually from all over the country and throughout the world, allowing them a peek into the secret world of codemaking and codebreaking.

 The Museum is also an invaluable educational tool, benefiting thousands of students and teachers every year.
-Tours are provided allowing students of all ages the chance to learn about cryptology's impact on history and the possibility of exciting jobs in an area they may not have thought possible.
+Staff and docents provide that allow students of all ages the chance to learn about cryptology's impact on history and the possibility of exciting jobs in an area they may not have thought possible.

 The Museum has been featured in a plethora of international TV, print, and radio media and has hosted visitors and dignitaries from around the world.